jfairbank/playit/README.md

 ## Remote Control

 After starting the server, open `http://<your host>:8080` in a browser.
 The Play/Pause button on the webpage should remotely control playback as well.
 This is ideal if you want to control your music from a mobile device.

+## Contributing

+Please feel free to suggest improvements or features or add support for other audio players!

+Ensure gulp is installed:

+    $ npm install -g gulp

+Make changes in the `src` directory.
+Run `gulp compile`, commit changes to `src` and `dist` directories, and make a PR.